Introduction to Internet of Things (IoT)

 Here, we are done with the basics of IoT security testing.
 It basically can be performed by pentester who has proper understanding of IoT architecture and expertise in black box and white box penetration testing.

 In further blogs we will discuss all vectors included in IoT Pentesting in detail which would also consist of in-depth impact analysis of most common IoT vulnerabilities.
-These IoT devices are an integral part of our lives and to secure them you all have got Varutra Consulting to happily assist you.
+These IoT devices are an integral part of our lives and to secure them you all have got Varutra Consulting to happily assist you in IoT Security.

 Attack & PenTest Team